antoprince001/copilot-dataengineering-python/README.md

-# Copilot Data Engineering Workshop Starter Code
+# Copilot Workshop - Data Engineering Starter Code

 Welcome to the Copilot Data Engineering Workshop!
 This repository provides you with a starter codebase to experiment with various data engineering tasks using Python.